top of page

 The White Mountains of New Hampshire. / Julie Heminway

 She spends her personal time exploring the forests, fields, and waters of the Pioneer Valley in Western Massachusetts.
-It is here, and on travels farther afield, that she gathers momentum and inspiration for her writing, through close observation and careful collection of images, information, feelings, and insights.
+It is here, and on travels farther afield, that she gathers inspiration for her writing, through close observation and careful collection of images, information, feelings, and insights.

 She earned an M.S. in Sustainable Development and Conservation Biology from the University of Maryland and a B.A. in Biology from Bryn Mawr College.
 She is a member of the International League of Conservation Writers, Straw Dog Writers' Guild, Florence Poets Society, and American Academy of Poets.
 She lives in Amherst, Massachusetts with her family.